4 Ways to Stay Competitive in Automotive Parts Distribution

 - Looking to the Future of Automotive

 For most distribution businesses, managing IT infrastructures is not their core competency.
 Distribution businesses are experts in distributing products and parts, period.
-Unfortunately, the success of many distributors is directly tied to their ability to utilise technology to keep stock control balanced, costs low and inventory lean.
+Unfortunately, the success of many distributors is directly tied to their ability to utilize technology to keep stock control balanced, costs low and inventory lean.
 Distributors that do not have trustworthy technology in place report high levels of excess stock or frequent and costly stock out situations.
 Over time these inefficiencies can erode away profits and hurt the customer loyalty that is so crucial to maintaining long term growth.

 Many distributors get frustrated with their ERP system capabilities and the natural reaction is to look to remove and replace the technology with “something better.”
 The risk, time and investment associated with implementing a new ERP system however is staggering and often times not worth the headache.
 So, what happens?
 If fear wins out, the company chooses to keep its current legacy ERP and the inventory issues pile up costing the business customers and profits along the way.